Aston: Crime

 Crime levels in Aston have remained stagnant in recent years.
 In December 2010, there were 369 reported crimes, the majority being for antisocial behaviour, while in December 2019, there were 328, mostly for violent offences.
 The crime rate in the ward is 10.35, which is higher than in other areas like Handsworth Wood (6.59) but lower than Nechells (16.6).

-The majority of the crime is due to violence, antisocial behaviour, vehicle crime, and robbery.
+The majority of the crime is of the nature of violence, antisocial behaviour, vehicle crime, and robbery.

 On 2 January 2003, gunmen shot at three innocent teenage girls who were celebrating the New Year in the Birchfield area near Aston.
 Two of the girls were killed and another was seriously injured.
 More than 18 bullets were fired from at least two weapons.
 Four men were later tried and found guilty of murder in March 2005.
 Marcus Ellis (the half-brother of one of the two dead girls), Nathan Martin and Michael Gregory were sentenced to life imprisonment with recommended minimum terms of 35 years on two charges of murder and three of attempted murder.
 A fourth man, Rodrigo Simms, received life with a recommended minimum of 27 years for the same crimes.
 A fifth defendant, Jermaine Carty, had walked free from court after being cleared of possessing a firearm.
 The four men convicted were members of a notorious local gang known as the Burger Bar Boys, who had been trying to exact revenge on members of their rival gang the Johnson Crew: a notorious local gang originating in the mid-1980s.

 Politics

-The Aston ward is represented by two Labour councillors: Muhammad Afzal and Nagina Kauser.
+The Aston ward is represented by two Liberal Democrat councillors: Mumtaz Hussain and Ayoub Khan.

 In 2004, the ward saw a voter fraud scandal in which Labour councillors were accused of a systematic attempt to rig elections.
 They had set up a "vote-rigging factory" in a disused warehouse, stealing and intercepting hundreds and possibly thousands of ballot papers to achieve this.
 Three councillors, Mohammed Islam, Muhammad Afzal (later cleared of wrongdoing) and Mohammed Kazi were accused of voter fraud, with the elections having to be rerun.
 All three were barred from standing in the following election.

 Aston is part of the Birmingham Ladywood constituency, held by Labour since 1940 and represented by Labour MP Shabana Mahmood since 2010.